What is e-Learning?

 25 July 2010

-Comment on Emily’s “Blog vs Wiki”
+Comment on Emily’s “Blog vs Wiki” Hi Emily,

 I agree!
 I had a lot of trouble understanding how to create a Wiki too!
 I too can see that Wiki's would be a highly effective way of communicating for students as a Wiki allows the students to access the site at individual times and edit/save new information - I think this is great!
 However, like you, unfortunately I can't really see myself using this tool with the students, as I can't personally work out how to use the tool and that does make it hard for the students.
 Particularly with younger students when there is such a high need for modeling in teaching instruction!
 However, possibly students in higher year levels such as secondary school may be able to utilise this tool?
 And let's face it, with technology on the rise and the level of technological literacy today's students are equipped with prior to schooling, they may be able to work out how to use this tool themselves and then teach us!